Homemade Teriyaki Sauce

 Dates

 In this recipe, I use dates to add fiber and a touch of sweetness.
-According to NutritionFacts.org, dates are good for you!
-In spite of their high sugar content, they do not impact blood sugar and they provide a wide range of essential nutrients.
+Dates are good for you!
+In spite of their high sugar content, they have a minimal impact on blood sugar and they provide a wide range of essential nutrients.

 Chia Seeds